-At the other end are basements that, except for the upper foot or so, are fully underground.
-When you install a window in such a basement, you need to dig a well on the exterior.
-The well is your opening to the outside world so that the window can bring in some measure of air and light.
-In some cases, these wells must be of specific dimensions in order to allow for exit in case of emergency.
+At the other end of the spectrum are basements that, except for the upper foot or so, are fully underground.
+When you install a window in such a basement, you need to create a type of dug-out on the exterior.
+This dug-out is the window well.

-What Are Well Covers?
+What Are Window Well Covers?

 If your local building code requires that your basement window provide egress (access to the outside in case of emergency), then window well dimensions will be large.
-Not only that, but egress window wells may need to have some kind of steps or ladder system for occupants to use for escape.
+Not only that, egress window wells may need to have some kind of steps or ladder system for occupants to use for escape.